Frank Brown (governor)

-Frank Brown (August 8, 1846 – February 3, 1920), a member of the United States Democratic Party, was the 42nd Governor of Maryland in the United States from 1892 to 1896.
+Frank Brown (August 8, 1846 – February 3, 1920) was an American politician who served as the 42nd governor of Maryland from 1892 to 1896.
 He also served as a member of the Maryland House of Delegates from 1876 to 1878.

+He was a member of the Democratic Party.

 Early life

 Frank Brown was born on August 8, 1846, near Sykesville, Maryland, to Susan A. (née Bennett) and Stephen T. Cockey Brown.
 His great-grandfather Abel Brown emigrated from Dumfries, Scotland, to Maryland.
 His mother's father was a farmer in Carroll County.
 Brown studied at schools in Carroll, Howard and Baltimore counties.
 At a young age, Brown worked at R. Sinclair and Company in Baltimore.